Basque language: History and classification

 Despite the Basque language being geographically surrounded by Romance languages, it is a language isolate that is unrelated to them or to any other living language.
 Most scholars believe Basque to be the last remaining descendant of one of the pre-Indo-European languages of prehistoric Europe.
 Consequently, it may be impossible to reconstruct the prehistory of the Basque language by the traditional comparative method except by applying it to differences between Basque dialects.
 Little is known of its origins, but it is likely that an early form of the Basque language was present in and around the area of modern Basque Country before the arrival of the Indo-European languages in western Europe during the 3rd millennium BC.

 Authors such as Miguel de Unamuno and Louis Lucien Bonaparte have noted that the words for "knife" (aizto), "axe" (aizkora), and "hoe" (aitzur) appear to derive from the word for "stone" (haitz), and have therefore concluded that the language dates to prehistoric Europe when those tools were made of stone.
 Others find this theory unlikely.

 Latin inscriptions in Gallia Aquitania preserve a number of words with cognates in the reconstructed proto-Basque language, for instance, the personal names Nescato and Cison (neskato and gizon mean 'young girl' and 'man', respectively in modern Basque).
 This language is generally referred to as Aquitanian and is assumed to have been spoken in the area before the Roman Republic's conquests in the western Pyrenees.
-Some authors even argue for late Basquisation, that the language moved westward during Late Antiquity after the fall of the Western Roman Empire into the northern part of Hispania into what is now the Basque Country.
+Some authors even argue for late Basquisation, that the language moved westward during Late antiquity after the fall of the Western Roman Empire into the northern part of Hispania into what is now the Basque Country.

 Roman neglect of this area allowed Aquitanian to survive while the Iberian and Tartessian languages became extinct.
 Through the long contact with Romance languages, Basque adopted a sizeable number of Romance words.
 Initially the source was Latin, later Gascon (a branch of Occitan) in the north-east, Navarro-Aragonese in the south-east and Spanish in the south-west.

+The process of literary unification began in 1918 with the founding of the Royal Academy of the Basque Language (Euskaltzaindia).

 Since 1968, Basque has been immersed in a revitalisation process, facing formidable obstacles.
 However, significant progress has been made in numerous areas.
 Six main factors have been identified to explain its relative success: